viamrobotics/docs/docs/how-tos/hello-world-module.md

 ## What is a module?
 What is a modular resource?

 A module is a set of files that provides support for one or more {{< glossary_tooltip term_id="component" text="components" >}} or {{< glossary_tooltip term_id="service" text="services" >}} that are not built into `viam-server`.
-The {{< glossary_tooltip term_id="resource" text="resources" >}} supported by a module are called modular resources.
+The resources provided by a module are called modular resources.

 ## Create a test script

-The point of creating a module is to add functionality to your machine, so before you do anything else, it is helpful to define the functionality that you will later package into a module.
+The point of creating a module is to add functionality to your machine.
 For the purposes of this guide, you're going to make a module that does two things: It opens an image file from a configured path on your machine, and it returns a random number.

 1. Find an image you'd like to display when your program runs.
    We used [this image of a computer with "hello world" on the screen](https://unsplash.com/photos/a-laptop-computer-sitting-on-top-of-a-wooden-desk-8q6e5hu3Ilc).
    Save the image to your computer.

-1. Create a test script file on your computer and copy the following code into it:
+1. Create a test script on your computer and copy the following code into it:

     {{< tabs >}}
 {{% tab name="Python" %}}